warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 **Papers**

 For genes with curated gene function, this tab displays a list of papers with PubMed identifiers.
-For all genes, a link to a form to provide gene  function (supported with ontoliogy terms and experimental validation described in publications).
+For all genes, a link to a form to provide gene function (supported with ontology terms and experimental validation described in publications).

 IMAGE